Madchristian/Madchristian.github.io/_posts/2025-03-06-Apple-Content-Cache-Grafana-Dashboard.md

       labels:
         group: 'apple-content-cache'
         location: 'datacenter-2'
+        hostname: 'apple-content-cache-2'
+        vlan-id: '200'
 ```

+Replace `insert_IP_apple_content_cache` with the IP address of your Apple Content Cache server.
+Feel free to add more content caches by duplicating the `more-content-caches` job and updating the IP address and add more labels as needed.

 Create a file named `alerts.yml` in the same directory and paste the following configuration: